Home Health and Rehabilitation

 • assess your home environment for safety

-• apply physical modalities for pain, muscle spasms, and improved circulation (ultrasound, electro stimulation, TENS)
+• apply physical modalities for pain, muscle spasms and improve circulation (ultrasound, electro stimulation, TENS)

 Our speech language pathologist’s help patients regain their ability to produce and understand speech as well as facilitate communication skills.
 They also help patients manage swallowing disorders.
 Read More

-Speech Language Pathology helps persons who experience difficulty speaking, thinking, remembering, listening, reading, writing and swallowing due to a stroke or neurological disease like Parkinson's, MS or ALS or due to developmental disorders.
+Speech Language Pathology helps people who experience difficulty speaking, thinking, remembering, listening, reading, writing and swallowing due to a stroke or neurological disease like Parkinson's, MS or ALS or due to developmental disorders.